 - Author of two book chapters and about thirty academic papers and articles about various aspects of database design and architecture

-- For over a decade was a senior research scientist at Stanford in the areas of database systems and electronic commerce
+- For over a decade was a senior research scientist at a leading research university in the areas of database systems and electronic commerce

 - Inventor of a patented method of spam prevention